yulin6/FishGame-Codebase3/Fish/Planning/player-protocol.md

 Getting move legality
 - Much like making a move, a player will specify a start position and an end position, which will be used to verify whether their move is legal.
 If the move is legal, the player will receive the resulting game state in the form of a State JSON object.
 Otherwise, they will receive a false boolean value.
+The player component must also specify the color of the player making the move.

+Getting pass legality
+- A player can query the results of a given player (specified by color) passing their turn, and if the pass is legal, the resulting State will be returned; otherwise they will receive a false value.

 Performing function on all possible next game states
 - To perform a function on all possible next game states, the player must provide a function